EMMA – Endometrial Microbiome Metagenomic Analysis

 Endometrial Sample Collection

-A small sample of the uterine lining is collected through a simple biopsy procedure.
+A small sample of the uterine lining is collected using a thin catheter: Quick procedure (few minutes) Mild discomfort may occur No anesthesia usually required

 Freya Fertility